Us and Us Only: Critical reception

 Us and Us Only was met with generally favourable reviews from music critics.
 Erlewine felt that it was "merely a step below their previous high point of Tellin' Stories", complimenting that each of the tracks "works its charms with subtle grace and considerable muscle".
 NME writer Sylvia Patterson found it to be the "sound of a band completing their long-promised mission to obliterate, forever, their indie status by entering the widescreen wonderland of eternal Rock'n'Roll Class".
-Graff said in addition to the exploration of American music styles on the album, the band had "flavor[ed] it with enough British pop sensibility to make it more than simply sifting through the past".
-Exclaim!'s Rob Bolton said it was "great stuff" and praised the band for "keeping their head screwed on well enough to keep their music in focus".
+Graff said that in addition to the exploration of American music styles on the album, the band had "flavor[ed] it with enough British pop sensibility to make it more than simply sifting through the past".
+Exclaim!'s Rob Bolton said it was "great stuff" and praised the band for "keeping their head screwed on well enough to keep their music in focus."

-Hendrickson said that while it was not "instantly catchy" as their prior releases, it was the "slow-burning work of five men who have injected new life into their sound", cementing the group as "one of the most consistent English bands of the last ten years".
+Hendrickson said that while it was not as "instantly catchy" as their prior releases, it was the "slow-burning work of five men who have injected new life into their sound", cementing the group as "one of the most consistent English bands of the last ten years".
 Consumable Online writer Chris Hill and CMJ New Music Monthly's Jonathan Perry expressed a similar sentiment, with the latter saying that after the previous "string of mediocre efforts", Us and Us Only "sounds remarkably vital".
-Kendall called the band "quintessential pop craftsmen" as the tracks they offered were "flawless: effortlessly effective key changes and chord progressions".
-CMJ New Music Report writer Bill Konig referred to it as "perhaps the group's finest effort to date"; Zupko shared this thought, and added to it by noting that the band "broadened their sound way beyond baggy and well beyond the Britpop of Tellin' Stories".
+Kendall called the band "quintessential pop craftsmen," as the tracks they offered were "flawless: effortlessly effective key changes and chord progressions".
+CMJ New Music Report writer Bill Konig referred to it as "perhaps the group's finest effort to date".
+Zupko shared this thought and added to it by noting that the band "broadened their sound way beyond baggy and well beyond the Britpop of Tellin' Stories".

-Reviewing the 2011 edition, Jake Kennedy of Record Collector said the "only difference" between Tellin' Stories and Us and Us Only "perhaps was age – or rather maturity.
-By Us And Us Only, this band had, tragically, acquired it in spades".
-Dead Press! writer Rhys Milsom added to this, saying the tracks were "some of the most musically and lyrically enduring the band have written".
+Reviewing the 2011 edition, Jake Kennedy of Record Collector said the only difference between Tellin' Stories and Us and Us Only "perhaps was age – or rather maturity.
+By Us And Us Only, this band had, tragically, acquired it in spades."
+Dead Press! writer Rhys Milsom added to this, saying the tracks were "some of the most musically and lyrically enduring the band have written."
 Drowned in Sound's Dom Gourlay wrote that "few could argue that Us And Us Only represents possibly the last record created by The Charlatans that could boast a fluent level of consistency from start to finish".
 BBC Music reviewer Ian Wade echoed a similar statement, saying it was "probably the last great, brilliant and fully consistent Charlatans album.
 It's the sound of a band at ease in their own skins, and was a summation of everything they'd become in their first decade".